 Columbus County was ranked as the least healthy county in the state of North Carolina for the years 2009 - 2014 ranking 100 out of 100.
 In 2015 some improvement to the overall rank was achieved with a score of 96 out of 100.
 The health outcomes ratings (morbidity, mortality) was 96 and was 88 among the health factors ratings (social, economic, environment, health behavior factors).
-As of health rankings released for 2022, Columbus County ranked 91th in the state in Health outcomes and 92th in Health Factors.
+As of health rankings released for 2022, Columbus County ranked 91th in the state in Health outcomes and 92th in Health Factors CHR2022 NC 0 (10).pdf